Can I Sue a Dog Owner if Their Dog Knocked Me Over? - Catalano Law

 Dealing With Insurance

-The dog owner’s insurance policy may cover non-aggressive dog injuries.
+The dog owner’s homeowners’ or renters’ insurance policy may cover non-aggressive dog injuries that occur on their property.
 You can file a claim to receive compensation for your injuries, but keep in mind that the insurance company wants to settle your claim for the lowest amount possible.
 They may use dishonest tactics to get you to settle for less than you deserve.

 Your Syracuse Dog Bite Attorney